idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 We note that the weakly-compressible handling can be enabled by setting [!param](/Modules/NavierStokesFV/compressibility) to `weakly-compressible`.
-Furthermore, if a transient analysis is requested, the user needs to request the addition of time derivatives.
-This is done by setting [!param](/Modules/NavierStokesFV/simulation_type) to `transient`.
 As shown in the example, an arbitrary energy source function can also be supplied to the incorporated energy equation using the [!param](/Modules/NavierStokesFV/external_heat_source) parameter.